mhowlett/Nhiredis/README.markdown

 ## Introduction

-Nhiredis is lighweight .NET wrapper for hiredis, a client for Redis written in C.
+Nhiredis is a lighweight .NET wrapper around hiredis, the recommend C client for Redis.
+A goal of Nhiredis is to stay close in spirit to the API of hiredis, but to

 ## Alternatives .NET Redis Clients

-There are two recommended .NET redis clients on redis.io - ServiceStack.Redis and BookSleeve.
+There are two recommended .NET redis clients listed on redis.io - ServiceStack.Redis and BookSleeve.
-Why another client?
+Why do we need another client?

-_ServiceStack.Redis_ - This is the client I have been successfully using for some time.
-Unfortunately WATCH functionality isn't currently supported.
-One option was to add support to this library, however there are two other things I don't like so much about this library:
+_ServiceStack.Redis_ - I have used this client for some time.
+The impetus for development of Nhiredis was actually the lack of WATCH support in ServiceStack.Redis.
+One option would have been to add support to this library, however there are two other things I don't like so much about it:

-1. There are too many functions all in a single namespace and there isn't a clear mapping from Redis commands to the function names.
+1. There are too many functions in a single namespace and the names of the functions are different to the actual Redis commands.
 2. Too many dependencies.
 I just want a lightweight redis client, nothing else.

-_Booksleeve_ - Haven't looked in detail, but on the surface it looks great.
-However, for people still working with C# 3, it's not an option.
+_Booksleeve_ - I haven't looked at this library detail, but on the surface it looks very promising.
+Unfortunately I'm constrained to working with C# 3, and will be for some time, so this is not an option.

 ## Building